 The Director of Campus Safety and Security, along with other campus security authorities, compile statistics and essential policy components critical for campus safety.
 These statistics and policy statements are memorialized each year in what is known as the Annual Security Report.
 Area law enforcement agencies are contacted for records with regards to statistical data for crimes and other occurrences occurring on SCCC property and adjacent public property as defined by the federal mandates.
-The property locations for 2018 are:
+The property locations for 2021 are:

-- The main campus at One College Hill Rd, Newton, NJ, and - 114 Morris Turnpike, Newton, NJ, which houses the College's Public Safety Training Academy. - Adjacent public property - Off campus property intermittently utilized by SCCC:
+- The main campus at One College Hill Rd, Newton, NJ - McGuire Technical Educational Center (MTEC) Campus 41-47 Main St, Newton, NJ 07860 - Public Safety Training Academy (PSTA) Campus 114 Morris Turnpike, Newton, NJ - Adjacent public property